hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ## duplicates auto-resolution

-We will now look at the Duplicates Auto-Resolution system, which runs on multiple 'rules' that describe a pair search to run, a test to assert and arrange AB, and then an action to apply.
+We will now look at the Duplicates Auto-Resolution system.
+It works using 'rules' that each describe a pair search to run, a test to assert and arrange the pair into AB, and then an action to apply ('A is better than B').
 Let's start with a simple and generally non-controversial example: pixel-duplicate jpeg & png pairs.

-When saving an image, if you save a jpeg, the output file will usually have some small new 'fuzzy' artifacts, but if you save a png, it is always pixel perfect to the original.
+When converting an image, if you save a jpeg, the output file will usually have some small new 'fuzzy' artifacts, but if you save a png, it is always pixel perfect to the original.
 This is one of the reasons why jpegs of rich images tend to be smaller than pngs--jpegs are a _lossy_ simulation and compress well, pngs are a _lossless_ copy and so bloat up to account for everything perfectly.

 Thus, when you have a normal (i.e. not some weird edge case like a 1x1 image) potential duplicate pair that is pixel-duplicates (i.e. they have exactly the same pixel image content) where one is a jpeg and the other a png, you _know_, for certain, that the png is a derivative copy of the jpeg.
 The lossless pixel-perfect copy was made from the lossy original.
 This happens most often when someone is posting from one application to another, or with a phone, where rather than uploading the source jpeg, they do 'copy image' and paste that into the upload box--the browser eats the clipboard bitmap and creates the accursed 'Clipboard.png', and this eventually percolates to our clients as duplicate spam.

 In this case, we always want to keep the (usually smaller, original) jpeg and ditch the (bloated, derived) png.
 This violates our earlier idea that larger files tend to be better, but since the file formats are different, we can ignore it for this comparison.
-The important thing is we know the jpegs are always a 'more original' version of the image than the png.
+The important thing is we know the pixel-perfect jpegs are always a 'more original' version of the image than the png.

 In the normal manual duplicates filter, this would be: